 Question: Is nucleotide diversity in the index read important for Illumina sequencing?

+Answer: Each well in a dual index plate (eg. Dual Index Plate TT, Dual Index Plate NN, etc.) contains a unique i5 sequence and a unique i7 sequence.
 To ensure nucleotide diversity / color balance in the i5 and i7 index reads, multiple dual index libraries with different i5 and i7 index sequences can be pooled together for sequencing.

 When sequencing individual dual index libraries or low-plex pools of dual index libraries, there may be reduced nucleotide diversity in the index reads.